-- (iii) Acquisitions and disposals of subsidiaries shown above include venture fund and other investment subsidiaries of the PAC with-profits fund, as shown in note K. - (iv) The amount of £(538)m in respect of the disposal of Egg, net of cash balances shown above, represents the net sale proceeds of £527m less cash and cash equivalents of £1,065m held by Egg and transferred on disposal. - (v) Structural borrowings of shareholder-financed operations consist of the core debt of the parent company and related finance subsidiaries, Jackson surplus notes and, in 2006, Egg debenture loans.
+- (iii) Acquisitions and disposals of subsidiaries shown above include venture fund and other investment subsidiaries of the PAC with-profits fund, as s - (iv) The amount of £(538)m in respect of the disposal of Egg, net of cash balances shown above, represents the net sale proceeds of £527m less ca equivalents of £1,065m held by Egg and transferred on disposal. - (v) Structural borrowings of shareholder-financed operations consist of the core debt of the parent company and related finance subsidiaries, Jacks and, in 2006, Egg debenture loans.
 Following the sale of Egg in May 2007, these loans no longer form part of the Group's borrowings.
-Core debt excludes borrowings to support short-term fixed income securities programmes and non-recourse borrowings of investment subsidiaries of shareholder-financed operations.
-Cash flows in respect of these borrowings are included within cash flows from operating activities.
-In June 2007, borrowings of £150m were repaid on maturity. - (vi) Structural borrowings of with-profits operations relate solely to the £100m 8.5 per cent undated subordinated guaranteed bonds which contribute to the solvency base of the Scottish Amicable Insurance Fund (SAIF), a ring-fenced sub-fund of the PAC with-profits fund.
-Cash flows on other borrowings of with-profits funds, which principally relate to venture fund investment subsidiaries and other consolidated investment vehicles, are categorised as operating activities in the presentation above. - (vii) Cash movements in equity capital exclude scrip dividends and share capital issued in respect of the acquisition of Egg minority interests in 2006. - (viii) Of the cash and cash equivalents amounts reported above, £377m (half year 2006: £388m; full year 2006: £437m) represents cash and cash equivalents of the parent company and related finance subsidiaries.
+Cc borrowings to support short-term fixed income securities programmes and non-recourse borrowings of investment subsidiaries of shareholder-fine Cash flows in respect of these borrowings are included within cash flows from operating activities.
+In June 2007, borrowings of £150m were repa - (vi) Structural borrowings of with-profits operations relate solely to the £100m 8.5 per cent undated subordinated guaranteed bonds which contribut base of the Scottish Amicable Insurance Fund (SAIF), a ring-fenced sub-fund of the PAC with-profits fund.
+Cash flows on other borrowings of which principally relate to venture fund investment subsidiaries and other consolidated investment vehicles, are categorised as operating presentation above. - (vii) Cash movements in equity capital exclude scrip dividends and share capital issued in respect of the acquisition of Egg minority interests in 2006. - (viii) Of the cash and cash equivalents amounts reported above, £377m (half year 2006: £388m; full year 2006: £437m) represents cash and cash (parent company and related finance subsidiaries.